omegaphoenix/face_auth/workshop/ex06_full_app/README.md

 - Similarity search across stored embeddings
 - Top-k retrieval for face matching

+## 🚧 Current Implementation Status

+**Note**: This exercise currently contains a **working implementation** that serves as a reference.
+The code includes:

+- ✅ **Complete camera integration** with live video streaming
+- ✅ **Full registration and login workflows**
+- ✅ **Working storage system** with JSON persistence
+- ✅ **Functional similarity computation** for face matching
+- ✅ **Real-time embedding generation** from camera input

+### Learning Approach Options

+1. **Study Mode**: Examine the working code to understand how all components integrate
+2. **Practice Mode**: Create your own TODO version by commenting out implementations
+3. **Extension Mode**: Add new features like multiple face storage per user, confidence thresholds, or improved UI

+The fully functional code demonstrates how exercises 1-5 combine into a production-ready system.

 ## 🚀 Application Features

 Once completed, your system will provide: